Privacy statement by M Restart BV and M Restart Secondment & Solutions BV

 M Restart does not take decisions on the basis of automated processing, which can have significant consequences for people.
 This concerns decisions that are taken by computer programmes or computer systems without human intervention, for example by an employee of M Restart.

 6. How long we keep personal data

 M Restart does not keep personal data for any longer than is strictly necessary.
 The following basic arrangements apply:

 - A retention obligation applies under tax law to some data in the personnel file.
 This means that Tax and Customs Administration requires M Restart to keep those data for a period of seven years following the termination of the employee’s employment.

 - No statutory retention periods apply to any other data in the personnel file.
-The following guideline applies to these data: a retention period of two years following the termination of the employee’s employment.
+The following guideline applies to these data: a retention period of five years following the termination of the employee’s employment.